 Equity instruments

 The Company subsequently measures all equity investments at fair value.
 Where the Company's management has elected to present fair value gains and losses on equity investments in OCI, there is no subsequent reclassification of fair value gains and losses to the Standalone Statement of Profit and Loss.
-When the financial asset is derecognized, the cumulative gain or loss previously recognised in OCI is reclassified to equity.
-Dividends from such investments are recognised in the Standalone Statement of Profit and Loss within other income when the Company's right to receive payments is established.
+When the financial asset is derecognized, the cumulative gain or loss previously recognized in OCI is reclassified to equity.
+Dividends from such investments are recognized in the Standalone Statement of Profit and Loss within other income when the Company's right to receive payments is established.
 Impairment losses (and reversal of impairment losses) on equity investments measured at FVTOCI are not reported separately from other changes in fair value.

 Financial liabilities